dzeke/ColoradoRiverCoding/ModelMusings/ModelGuidance-CombinedLakePowellLakeMead.md

 The dashboards repeat for the other parties.

-## Shared, Reserve Dashboard
+## 5A.
+Shared, Reserve Dashboard

 The dashboard for the shared, reserve account is orange fill – all parties must agree to a purchase or sale (Figure 7).

 ![](media/a79e48b88087e7f5f57068fd3824cd97.png)

-All Shared, Reserve Account choices are a joint decision by all parties.
+**Figure 7.
+All Shared, Reserve Account choices are a joint decision by all parties.**

 The current recommendation is keep the shared, reserve account balance steady – no sales or gifts to parties in distress.